mbabynames search ✿

 Eleanor Anne

-"noble and strong" (Eleanor) meets "grace, favour" (Anne).
+"shining light" (Eleanor) meets "grace, favour" (Anne).
 The combination reads as complete.
 Neither name overshadows the other.
 Anne (1 syllable) provides a firm close after the longer Eleanor.

 Eleanor Claire